-The department requires the GRE for the MAS program and considers them optional for the PhD program.
-While no longer required, PhD students may include the scores if they feel that doing so will help their application.
+While no longer required, PhD and MAS applicants may include GRE scores if they feel that doing so will help their application.
 If applicants for the MAH or MFA have already taken the test and wish to include their scores, they may, but MAH and MFA students are not encouraged to take the GRE for admission into those programs.
 Send GRE scores to Institution Code 0370 SUNY U Buffalo Media Study.

 In order to be eligible for the Schomburg Fellowship, you need to be either a U.S. Citizen or Permanent Resident and have a cumulative undergraduate GPA of 3.0 or above.

 If you would like to be considered for a Schomburg Fellowship, please upload a written statement to your online application (maximum of 500 words) describing how you will contribute to the diversity of the student body in your graduate or professional degree program, including by having overcome a disadvantage or other impediment to success in higher education.